cool-RR/git-past-amend/README.markdown

 That's it, the commit has been amended, your other commits were rebased and you can continue working.

+You can also use any other legal Git commit-ish:

+    git past-amend HEAD~2
+    git past-amend my-cool-branch

 # WARNING!
 You may lose your code! #